cpjobling/eg-247-textbook/_build/labs/lab06/index.md

 In the musical score in Figure 1, the first three eighth notes are all note G. The first half note is an E♭ due to the inclusion of the three flat symbols at the left of the score, since we are in the key of C-minor.
 After the half note, the symbol is a rest of length equal to the duration of an eighth note.
 The next three eighth notes are all F, and the final half note is a D. You can get the fundamental frequencies for these notes from Table 1.

-### Note Durations
+#### Note Durations

 The duration of each note burst is determined by whether the note is a whole note, half note, quarter note, eight note, etc. Obviously, a quarter note has twice the duration of an eighth note, and so on.
 So your half notes should be four times the duration of your eighth notes.
 The short pause you use to follow each note should be of the same duration regardless of the length of the note.

-### Creating Music in Matlab
+#### Creating Music in MATLAB

-This section of the lab will teach you how to create music using different tones created in Matlab.
+This section of the lab will teach you how to create music using different tones created in MATLAB.

 First we are going to code a sine wave of amplitude A = 1, at an audio frequency of 220 * 7/12  Hz (which corresponds to E<sup>♭</sup>) which plays for an eighth note (0.125 seconds).